Poikilos/voxboxor/README.md

 # voxboxor
-This Python library implements some Minetest-compatible block world features.
+This Python module implements some Minetest-compatible block world features.